This feature isn’t available to all Chronosphere Observability Platform users and

 -

-For example, to create an alert only on a specific category of rules, you can do something like:
+For example, to create an alert only for a specific category of rules, you can do something like: